makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "I think..."
 Sélène hesitated while she dug for words.
 "I think just having a direction to put energy."

 "Good, yeah."
-Aiden gave her ear another nuzzle before leaning down to put a kiss --- a proper one, rather than a cheekrub --- atop her head.
+Aiden gave her ear another nuzzle before leaning down to put a kiss --- a proper one, rather than a cheek rub --- atop her head.

 Hunching her shoulders and splaying her ears to the sides, Sélène tucked herself in closer to her husband, paws folded together so she could pick at her thumb again.